ucbepic/TWIX/readme.md

 3. **Using a custom field prediction approach:**
    To integrate a custom field prediction method, ensure its output is cleaned and formatted as a list of strings, where each string represents an inferred field.
 See `tests/out/Investigations_Redacted_modified/twix_key.txt` for an example.

 We’re excited to chat with you and hear your feedback on new datasets and use cases!
 Feel free to reach out to `yiminglin@berkeley.edu` to share your thoughts.

+## Contributing Guidance

+We welcome contributions!
+Please follow these guidelines:
+1. Fork the repository and create a new feature branch.
+2. Follow the coding style used in the codebase.
+3. Write tests and update documentation if applicable.
+4. Commit with clear messages and open a pull request.
+5. Be responsive to code review feedback.

+Feel free to reach out by opening an issue or emailing us if you'd like to discuss bigger changes or new features.

 # 📚 TWIX API Reference